vahancho/nkar/README.md

 # Nkar image comparison and differences highlighting API (C++)
 Nkar (armenian: նկար) is an image processing and comparison utility.
 The comparison of two images of the same size based on comparing each pixel of one image with the corresponding pixel of another one.
-After all differences are identified, algorithm generates contours of the areas of differences.
-These contours (polygons) used to highlight the differences.
+After all differences are identified, algorithm generates contours (polygons) that outlines the differences.
+The API provides both error reporting and results analysing, such as the number of contours.

 According to [stb single-file public domain libraries](https://github.com/nothings/stb) we use for image loading/decoding/saving the following image formats are supported: JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC.